elliefewings/KB_rawdata/README.md

 A reference transcriptome is required for alignment.
 [Prebuilt references](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) for human (GRCh38) and mouse (mm10) are supplied by Cell Ranger.

 You can also follow [instructions](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr) to make your own reference.

+A reference chromatome is required for the ATAC processing.
+[Prebuilt references](https://support.10xgenomics.com/single-cell-atac/software/downloads/latest) for human (GRCh38) and mouse (mm10) are supplied by Cell Ranger.

+You can also follow [instructions](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/advanced/references) to make your own reference.

 ## Sequencing Chemistry